Consulting a chiropractor explains what to expect at your first appointment.

 brittle bones.
 We use different techniques for the elderly, and a broken

-rib is a very rare occurrence - I confess to seven in thirty-two years in
+rib is a very rare occurrence - I confess to eight in thirty-seven years in

 Upper leg pain can be a diagnostic nightmare; consulting a chiropractor is no exception and a thorough examination is called for.